Harmeet Singh Sooden: Trial of kidnappers

 In October 2006, the Multi-National Force - Iraq (MNF-I) informed the ex-hostages that an unspecified number of men, alleged to be their kidnappers, had been captured.
 The authorities asked them to testify at what was described as their kidnappers' trial at the Central Criminal Court of Iraq.

 On 8 December 2006, the three survivors publicly forgave their captors at a press conference held at St Ethelburga's Centre for Reconciliation and Peace in London, England.
 On this very day a year earlier, their kidnappers had threatened to execute them.
 In their joint statement of forgiveness they said, "We unconditionally forgive our captors for abducting and holding us.
 We have no desire to punish them....
 Should those who have been charged with holding us hostage be brought to trial and convicted, we ask that they be granted all possible leniency.
 We categorically lay aside any rights we may have over them."

 On 23 May 2007, James Loney released a public statement saying that he would not be testifying against his captors citing the lack of transparency in Iraqi courts, the limited access to lawyers and the death penalty: "I recently informed the RCMP that I will not testify.
 I cannot participate in a judicial process where the prospects of a fair trial are negligible, and more crucially, where the death penalty is a possibility."

 Subsequent developments

 There have been media reports suggesting the Christian Peacemaker Teams kidnapping is linked to the abductions of British aid worker Margaret Hassan in 2004 and United States journalist Jill Carroll in 2006, and to extrajudicial killings (for example, the death of Muharib Abdul-Latif al-Jubouri in 2007).

-In 2009 and 2015, he briefly returned to Iraq with Christian Peacemaker Teams on short-term assignments.
+In 2009 and 2015, Sooden briefly returned to Iraq with Christian Peacemaker Teams on short-term assignments.